jupyterhub/team-compass/docs/team/skills.md

 different ways to contribute to the JupyterHub community - technical, mentorship, communications, community work, and documentation are just a few.
 You can either apply your skills to help out, or use it as an opportunity to learn something new!
+We welcome contributions in any area, but if you can't decide where to start why not answer some support questions in the [community forum](https://discourse.jupyter.org/), or share you experiences of using Jupyter there.

 ## A few general ways to help out

+* Hang out in [the Jupyter Community Forum](https://discourse.jupyter.org/) and assist others with questions.
 * Look through the issues in a repository, and help respond to issues that haven't been addressed already
 * Guide an issue's conversation to help form a clear, actionable next step to move the issue forward
 * For general questions about using JupyterHub, assist the person and then improve the documentation